What Vaccines Do Seniors Need?

 With age, immunity from vaccinations you had as a child may have faded, and new vaccines are becoming available.
 I follow CDC recommendations when advising my patients.
 Here are their recommended immunizations for adults ages 65 and older:

 • Flu – An annual flu (influenza) shot is the best defense against the virus and the serious complications that it can cause.
 The best time to get vaccinated is in the early fall, before flu season starts.
+Flu and COVID-19 vaccines can be administered at the same time, although waiting one to two weeks between vaccines is reasonable if you have had significant vaccine side effects in the past.

 Vaccine hesitancy – still not convinced?

 Despite the preponderance of evidence that vaccines improve health outcomes for older adults, vaccine hesitancy remains an issue.
 CDC tracking data shows that combined vaccination rates against preventable diseases that particularly impact older adults remain lower than health care providers would like to see.
-And I agree with the CDC’s position that “substantial improvement in adult vaccination uptake is needed to reduce the burden of vaccine-preventable diseases.
+And I agree with CDC’s position that “substantial improvement in adult vaccination uptake is needed to reduce the burden of vaccine-preventable diseases.
 Increasing the proportion of adults who receive recommended age-appropriate vaccines and assuring equitable access to and uptake of recommended vaccines is a high-priority public health issue.”

 Although decisions around health care are rightfully personal, I urge all of my patients to ask questions and examine the evidence when making choices around whether or not vaccines are right for them.
 Open and honest communication with professional health care providers is key to determining the best vaccine regimen for you to keep you and those close to you healthy and safe.